Vice President (VP), Product Management Salary

 Popular Skills for Vice President (VP), Product Management

-VPs of Product Management seem to exploit a large range of skills on the job.
+Survey results imply that VPs of Product Management deploy a substantial tool kit of skills at work.
 Most notably, skills in Leadership, Strategy, Product Management, and Strategic Planning are correlated to pay that is above average, with boosts between 5 percent and 7 percent.
 Those listing Data Analysis as a skill should be prepared for drastically lower pay.
-Market Research and Production Management also typically command lower compensation.
-Those proficient in Product Development are, more often than not, also skilled in Product Marketing and Project Management.
+Market Research and Business Strategy also typically command lower compensation.
+It is often found that people who know Product Development are also skilled in Product Marketing and Project Management.

 Pay by Experience Level for Vice President (VP), Product Management